w3f/polkadot-wiki/docs/general/faq.md

 - [Validator stats script](https://github.com/w3f/validator-stats) can give you an estimate that is based on the currently elected set, as well as some statistics about Kusama validators.

-### Why will Polkadot have only 1000 validators while other projects have hundreds of thousands?
+### Why Polkadot targets 1000 validators while other projects have hundreds of thousands?

 Polkadot's goal to have 1000 validators is set to be something that is practically achievable in the short term with high confidence of good performance in a live environment.
 Furthermore, validators